pamelafox/flask-charts-api-container-app/README.md

     ```
 ## Running tests

-This project uses [pytest](https://docs.pytest.org/en/stable/) for testing and coverage for test coverage.
+This project uses [pytest](https://docs.pytest.org/en/stable/) for testing and [coverage](https://pypi.org/project/coverage/) for test coverage.
+Both are configured in `pyproject.toml`.

-To run the tests, run:
+Run the unit tests:

 ```shell
 python3 -m pytest
 ```

-This project also uses [schemathesis](https://schemathesis.readthedocs.io/en/stable/) to run property-based tests based
+This project also uses [schemathesis](https://schemathesis.readthedocs.io/en/stable/) to run property-based tests based on the generated OpenAPI schema.

-on the generated OpenAPI schema.
-To run those tests, run:
+Run property-based tests:

 ```shell
 python3 -m. pytest src/tests/property_based.py
 ```

 Both commands are also run as part of the CI/CD pipeline.
+If test coverage falls below 100%s, the pipeline will fail.

 ## Deployment